remstondsa7/ETH-USD-price-feed-using-chainlink-oracle/README.md

 Fetches Current Data Price From Any Oracle
 [Code Snippet]

 Records that data in a struct
 [Code Snippet]

 A function to calculate mean of the prices stored [Code Snippet]

 Write CRUD operations for that struct
 [Code Snippet]

 Also write tests for these
-Deployed contracts
+1.Deployed contracts
+[Code Snippet]

-Unit testing
+2.Unit testing
+[Code Snippet]